SCRN Exam - Stroke Certified Registered Nurse

 • Difficulty Level: The SCRN certification exam is considered challenging, with annual pass rates varying between 69% and 72% in recent years.

 • Passing Score: The passing score for the SCRN exam is determined by neuroscience nursing experts and test specialists, based on the expected performance of a minimally competent candidate.
 The ABNN Board of Trustees makes the final decision.
 A scaled score ensures fairness across different test versions by adjusting raw scores to a consistent scale.
 The passing raw score is set at 200, and other scores are adjusted accordingly to account for variations in exam difficulty, ensuring all candidates are evaluated fairly.
+Passing the SCRN examination is required to become SCRN Certified.

 • Exam Statistics: Detailed statistics, including annual pass rates and the number of candidates tested, are available on the ABNN's Exam Statistics webpage.

 • Score Reporting: Candidates are notified of their pass/fail status along with their scaled score at the testing center immediately after the exam or via email if taken through live remote proctoring.
 Certificates for those who pass will be mailed within 4-6 weeks of the exam date.
+ABNN awards the SCRN certificate to nurses who meet eligibility requirements and pass the exam.

 SCRN Exam Proctoring

-The Stroke Certified Registered Nurse (SCRN) exam is administered by the American Board of Neuroscience Nursing (ABNN) in partnership with PSI Services.
+he Stroke Certified Registered Nurse (SCRN) exam is administered by the American Board of Neuroscience Nursing (ABNN) in partnership with PSI Services.
 Candidates have the flexibility to choose between two proctoring options:

 • Live Remote Proctoring: This option allows candidates to take the SCRN exam from a secure location of their choice, such as their home or office, using their own computer.
 During the exam, a remote proctor monitors the candidate in real time through the computer’s webcam and microphone, ensuring the integrity of the testing environment.